Wave 3 of LiveLighter's Menu App campaign launches in Western Australia on Sunday 13th March and runs until Saturday 2nd July 2022.

 We are encouraging all stakeholders to support the campaign through their social media channels, following the Wave 3 launch on Sunday 13th March 2022.
 When posting on social media, please tag LiveLighter with the relevant handles and share with the following hashtags: #LiveLighter #MenuApp

 Sugary drinks are rotten for teeth

-Wave 2 of LiveLighter's Sugary Drinks Are Rotten For Teeth campaign will run from 8th November to 19th December 2021.
+Wave 2 of LiveLighter's Sugary Drinks Are Rotten For Teeth campaign ran from 8th November to 19th December 2021.

-The campaign, which runs on outdoor and digital channels, is a collaboration between LiveLighter and the Australian Dental Association WA (ADAWA).
+The Sugary Drinks are Rotten for Teeth campaign, which ran on outdoor and digital channels, is a collaboration between LiveLighter and the Australian Dental Association WA (ADAWA).

 - Expose the serious damage sugary drink consumption does to teeth

 - Reduce family and household consumption of sugary drinks